hms-dbmi/hail-workshop-2019/README.md

 rm Anaconda3-2019.03-MacOSX-x86_64.sh

-# Java 1.8 JDK has to be installed at this point: https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html (You need to create an account)
+# Check if Java 1.8 JDK is installed.
+If it is not, go to: https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html > Java SE 8 JDK > Accept the license > Mac OS X x64 (.dmg)
 java -version

+# After java is installed source your profile
-source ~/.bash_profile
+source ~/.bash_profile # For bash
+source ~/.zshrc # For Zsh

-# Hail environment with Python 3.7 and Jupyter Lab
+# Create Hail environment with Python 3.7 and Jupyter Lab

-conda create --name hail python=3.7 conda activate hail python -V # Make sure it's Python 3.7.3 python -m pip install hail python -m pip install ipywidgets python -m pip install jupyterlab
+conda create --name hail python=3.7 conda activate hail python -V # Make sure it's Python 3.7 - python 2 is not compatible! python -m pip install hail python -m pip install ipywidgets python -m pip install jupyterlab

 # Run Jupyter Lab
 HOSTDIR=$(pwd)
+mkdir -p $HOSTDIR/notebooks
 cd $HOSTDIR/notebooks
 jupyter lab # The path where this command is executed is automatically selected as the HOME directory
+# jupyter lab should automatically run in your browser as: http://localhost:8888
 ```

 ### Local installation using DOCKER